 Trading Bitcoin Using Pivots

-Pivot Points is a set of indicators that were developed by floor traders trading the commodities markets so as to help them identify the potential market reversal points.
-These market turning points were known as pivots.
-These pivot points are calculated so as to figure out the levels at which the market sentiment of the current market trend could change from bullish to bearish or vice versa.
+Pivot Points are indicators originally created by floor traders in the commodities market to identify potential market reversal points, known as pivots.
+These points are calculated to determine the levels where the prevailing market sentiment might shift from bullish to bearish or vice versa.

 Bitcoin traders use these points as markers of support and resistance levels.